amineelgardoum-rgb/Rag_amine_chatbot/README.md

-# mine's AI Chatbot with RAG
+# Amine's AI Chatbot with RAG

 This project is a fully functional, containerized chatbot application that leverages the power of **Retrieval-Augmented Generation (RAG)**.
 It provides an interactive web interface where users can ask questions and receive intelligent, context-aware answers based on a specific knowledge base about Amine.